oahull0112/ESIFHPC4/OSU/README.md

 ## Run Definitions and Requirements
-A successful run of the OSU Micro-benchmarks is defined as a run of all four defined tests (alltoall, allreduce, latency, osu-mbw-mr) executed across two different MPI distributions: an MPICH variety of the vendors choice, and OpenMPI.
-Minimum requirements per test are listed below.
+A successful run of the OSU Micro-benchmarks is defined as a run of all four defined tests (alltoall, allreduce, latency, osu-mbw-mr) executed across the two requested MPI distributions.
+Minimum requirements are listed below.

 | Test          | Description                    | Nodes Used | Ranks Used          |